Alhajras/webscraper/README.md

 # webscraper
+## Create a network for both angular and django to communicate
+`docker network create webcrawler-network`

 ## Building and running django in docker
 - From the root project run the following command `docker build -t crawler-django backend/webscraper/`.